frengor/CadregaBot/README.md

 javac */*/*.java */*.java

-java mnkgame.MNKGame M N K mnkgame.cadregaBot.CadregaBot
+java connectx.CXGame M N X connectx.cadregaBot.CadregaBot
 ```

-Values for M, N and K:
+Values for M, N and X:
-- 3 3 3 is the classic tris
+- 6 7 4 is the classic Connect 4
 - 5 5 3 is a board 5x5 where players must make lines of length 3
 - 10 7 5 is a board 10x7 where players must make lines of length 5
 - etc etc